 The matter rests on intent.
 Did Hillary Clinton purposely lie to save herself?
 According to Comey’s answers, a case could be made for that.
 We are witnessing a two-tier prosecution system in which those who are on the side of President Trump are not afforded the same doubt of intent as those who oppose him.

 When the rule of law fails to be applied equally, it is no longer just or right.
-And it was this point that Gowdy, and other committee members, were trying to make a part of the congressional record.We value your comments!
-Please weigh in on our comment section below.
+And it was this point that Gowdy, and other committee members, were trying to make a part of the congressional record.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com